 - Annual reporting on HEDIS and other healthcare performance indicators so employers can better assess, compare and select quality health plans for employees.

 - Surveying NM employers on their health benefit strategies, concerns and costs to help members understand what peers are doing to better plan their own health insurance initiatives.

-- Providing cutting-edge educational summits and networking round tables--as well as monthly news up-dates--to share best-practices and innovations.
+- Providing cutting-edge educational summits, networking round tables, and webinars--as well as monthly news up-dates--to share best-practices and innovations.
 This helps healthcare decisionmakers identify and implement strategies, techniques and policies to improve patient care or health insurance coverage, while lowering costs.